Hang out in hipster, artsy Mile End Montreal

 Same goes for the Italian coffee Cafe Olimpico (which opened in 1970) or the sun-drenched terrace of Café Club Social filled with elderly Italians playing cards, the truth of the matter is, you’ll have to try both in order to make up your mind and join one of the opposing teams!

 Obviously, being in hipstertown also means you will be surrounded by trendy third-wave coffee shops with amazing lattes.
-Many of the cafés below are actualy part of my Montreal Coffee Round-Up!
+Many of the cafés below are actually part of my Montreal Coffee Round-Up!

 - Le Butterblume

-- Cardinal Tea Room (okay, this is a tea room and not a coffee shop, but it’s too good not to mention)
+- Cardinal Tea Room (to clarify, this is a tea room and not a coffee shop but it’s too good not to mention)

 - Caffe In Gamba

-If you’re visiting Montreal with your loved one (and, considering Montreal is one of the most romantic cities this side of the pond, there’s a good chance you are indeed), you’ll be needing a few dim-lit, wine-abundant restaurants suggestions.
+If you’re visiting Montreal with your loved one (and, considering Montreal is one of the most romantic cities this side of the pond, certainly there’s a good chance you are indeed), you’ll be needing a few dim-lit, wine-abundant restaurants suggestions.
+Luckily, there are a couple in Mile End Montreal: